-We’re talking about a smaller company here, they sell brass and wind instruments, they are from Texas and they ship within the USA, but i didn’t find shipping overseas, not even for Mexico.
+We’re talking about a smaller company here, they sell brass and wind instruments, they are from Texas and they ship within the USA, but We didn’t find shipping overseas, not even for Mexico.

-They also have a good reputation for going the extra mile in terms of service with video tutorials, financing for schools and a lot of praise in their reviewers.
+They also have a good reputation for going the extra mile in terms of service with video tutorials, financing for schools, and a lot of praise from their reviewers.
 So a nitch alternative for Americans.

 Speaking of nitch alternatives Getzen is another example of a small company that makes few instruments (trumpets, cornets, flugelhorns & trombones), but the difference is that this one doesn’t deliver but has a bunch of dealers in different countries.

 The site is weird because you can look to see all the instruments they make, then you will be sent to a dealer locator, to see which dealers have that instrument in your area right?
 No, the dealer locator is separated so the dealers may not have the specific instrument you want.